 As far as online survey panels go, you can definitely consider Vindale Research as a survivor.
-It is one of the longest running survey sites.
-And its hard to find anyone who hasn’t heard of Vindale.
+It is one of the longest-running survey sites.
+And it’s hard to find anyone who hasn’t heard of Vindale Research.

 As a reviewer, my latest task was to get on board this site and investigate if there is any scam in the work on this popular survey site.

 If you are contemplating some of the probable survey sites that you want to work with, you will find this article helpful in that it presents a comprehensive review of this company.

 I should mention that this is one company that offers loads of surveys to potential survey participants, in comparison to the likes of MySurveys and Swagbucks.
 And it helps also that this survey panel pays kind of generously.
 But Vindale Research is not without its flaws.

 - A great way to earn some extra cash in your spare time